milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Cloud Tasks: Cloud Tasks is a fully-managed service that allows you to manage the execution, dispatch, and delivery of a large number of distributed tasks.
 Using Cloud Tasks, you can perform work asynchronously outside of a user or service-to-service request.
 Cloud Tasks provides all the benefits of a distributed task queue such as task offloading wherein heavyweight, background and long running processes can be dispatched to a task queue, loose coupling between microservices allowing them to scale independently, and enhanced system reliability as tasks are persisted in storage and retried automatically, making your infrastructure resilient to intermittent failures.

 Eventarc: Eventarc is a fully-managed service for eventing on Google Cloud Platform.
-Eventarc connects various Google Cloud services together, allowing source services (e.g., Cloud Storage) to emit events that are delivered to target services (e.g., Cloud Run or Cloud Functions).
+Eventarc connects various Google Cloud services together, allowing source services (e.g., Cloud Storage) to emit events that are delivered to target services (e.g., Cloud Run or Cloud Run functions).

 Workflows: Workflows is a fully-managed service for reliably executing sequences of operations across microservices, Google Cloud services, and HTTP-based APIs.

 Management Tools

 Google Cloud App: Google Cloud app is a native mobile app that enables customers to manage key Google Cloud services.
 It provides monitoring, alerting, and the ability to take actions on resources.

 Cloud Deployment Manager: Cloud Deployment Manager is a hosted configuration tool which allows developers and administrators to provision and manage their infrastructure on Google Cloud Platform.
 It uses a declarative model which allows users to define or change the resources necessary to run their applications and will then provision and manage those resources.